By: CSDH Staff

 EMC Education Services

-EMC Education’s Data Science and Big Data Analytics focuses on the ideas, principles, and applications that can be applied to any business or industry type.
-This data science book walks its readers through a number of topics, ultimately guiding them towards becoming a contributor to data science by teaching them such concepts as storytelling with data, analyzing big data, and much more.
+This data science book walks its readers through a number of topics.
+It guides them toward becoming a contributor to data science by teaching them such concepts as:

 Foster Provost and Tom Fawcett